sola-da/TSFinder/README.md

 ## Reproducing ASE2018 results

 Reproducing our ASE2018 results is almost fully automated.
-Run the shell script [`./scripts/runASEexperiments.sh`](scripts/runASEexperiments.sh) and then follow on-screen instructions.
+Run the shell script [`scripts/runASEexperiments.sh`](scripts/runASEexperiments.sh) and then follow on-screen instructions.

 ## Repository structure

 ### Source code and 3rd party libs:
-- [`src/`](src) has the java files for running soot to extract baseline data as well as to build field-focused graphs.
+- [`src`](src) has the java files for running soot to extract baseline data as well as to build field-focused graphs.
-- [`python/graph-kernel/`](python/graph-kernel/) has python scripts to compute the WL-graph kernel and produce a single vector per class.
+- [`python/graph-kernel`](python/graph-kernel/) has python scripts to compute the WL-graph kernel and produce a single vector per class.
-- [`lib/`](lib) has third-party java libs such as soot, gs-core, and weka.
+- [`lib`](lib) has third-party java libs such as soot, gs-core, and weka.

 ### Data:
 - [`benchmark/`](benchmark) has the lists of thread-safe and thread-unsafe classes used in the ASE2019 paper.
 It also has the jdk_rt.jar